-The following statement shall be printed in materials such as promotional brochures, prepared for and distributed to prospective undergraduate and graduate students by the Office of Undergraduate Admissions and the Office of Graduate Admissions, and/or on the websites of these offices.
+The following statement shall be printed in materials such as promotional brochures, prepared for and distributed to prospective undergraduate and graduate students by the Office of Undergraduate Admissions and the Office of Graduate Admissions, and/or on the websites of these offices:

 All applicants for admission to the University who have a disability (physical, learning or psychiatric) and who may be in need of those specialized accommodations and services that the University is able to provide are requested to identify their disability in a timely manner (either at the time of their application for admission or immediately after receiving an offer of admission from the University) in order that their specific needs may be determined and that the services which can be provided by the University may be discussed with them.
 A copy of the University’s Policy for Students With Disabilities is available on request from the Office of Admissions or Disability Services.
-Prospective students who wish to discuss issues related to a disability prior to admission are encouraged to speak with Disability Services at 978-934-4574.
+Prospective students who wish to discuss issues related to a disability prior to admission are encouraged to speak with Student Disability Services at 978-934-6800.

 The staff of Disability Services act as liaisons between students with disability and their faculty members.
-If a faculty member has a concern regarding classroom or teaching accommodations, he or she is urged to discuss the concern with Disability Services staff immediately.
-Disability Services staff will review the concern against the mandates of the Americans with Disabilities Act to determine whether and how the concern might be resolved.
+If a faculty member has a concern regarding classroom or teaching accommodations, he or she is urged to discuss the concern with Student Disability Services staff immediately.
+Student Disability Services staff will review the concern against the mandates of the Americans with Disabilities Act to determine whether and how the concern might be resolved.

 For more information on the University's obligations regarding provision on reasonable accommodations to students with disabilities:

-Definition Academic accommodations for students at UMass Lowell are services or resources that provide equal access to a post-secondary student with a disability by reducing the negative impact of the disability.
+Academic accommodations for students at UMass Lowell are services or resources that provide equal access to a post-secondary student with a disability by reducing the negative impact of the disability.
 Remediation is not a form of accommodation.
 Remediation is support or instruction in skills not acquired earlier in the educational process, and is not offered through this office.
 Students seeking remediation or tutoring should contact the Centers for Learning and Academic Support Services (CLASS).

 Reasonable academic accommodations are determined on an individual basis.
-A qualified Disability Services staff member meets with a student requesting an accommodation and reviews the Information provided by diagnosing professional(s).
+A qualified Student Disability Services staff member meets with a student requesting an accommodation and reviews the information provided by diagnosing professional(s).
 That information should include a diagnosis, associated functional limitations, and, if possible, recommended accommodation(s).
 The staff member considers this information in the light of the scope and limitations listed below, consulting with faculty members when appropriate, and then determines which if any accommodations to provide.
 If insufficient information is provided from diagnosing professional(s), a request for accommodation may not be provided.
 If the Disability Services staff member does not find appropriate evidence on which to base decisions concerning accommodations for a student with a disability, the student may be referred for additional assessment (e.g. tests of intelligence, cognition/information processing, and academic achievement).